genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/02_services.md

 Here is a list of things you can do to separate your cross-cutting concerns:

-- Identify the cross-cutting concerns
+- Identify the cross-cutting concerns.
 - Apply the Single-responsibility Principle (SRP).
-- Applying the Don't repeat yourself Principle (DRY)
+- Applying the Don't repeat yourself Principle (DRY).